hastexo/hastexo-xblock/README.md

 * `stack_template_path`: The static asset path to the orchestration template, if not specified per provider below.

+* `stack_key_type`: An SSH key type for accessing the lab environment.
+  Options are `rsa`, `ed25519` and `None` (default).
+If a key type is chosen, a key with the selected type will be generated for the lab environment.
+  If set to `None`, the key handling should be done via the lab template.

 * `launch_timeout`: How long to wait for a stack to be launched, in seconds.
   If unset, the global timeout will be used.